Kentico/aspnetcore-localizedrouting/README.md

 }
 ```

-If you need to translated links in application, you need also register `LocalizedRoutingAnchorTagHelper` instead of the default implementation.
+If you need translated links in application, you have to also register `LocalizedRoutingAnchorTagHelper` instead of the default implementation.
 ```csharp
 @addTagHelper *, Kentico.AspNetCore.LocalizedRouting
 @removeTagHelper Microsoft.AspNetCore.Mvc.TagHelpers.AnchorTagHelper, Microsoft.AspNetCore.Mvc.TagHelpers